 The argument on this side of the Pitbulls and babies debate is that Pitbulls should not be around babies because they may bite and cause serious injury to your vulnerable and defenseless babies.

-There’s no denying that Pitbulls bites do make up more fatalities and death than other dog breeds.
+There’s no denying that Pitbulls bites do make up more fatalities than other dog breeds.
 More recently in 2018, a pediatrician named Laura Marusinec wrote in the Herald-Tribune that there are many studies which show that Pitbulls make up a great percentage of dog bites in babies and children.

 In her professional opinion, she believes parents should not have Pitbulls if they are expecting a baby soon or have babies or children in the home.
 While every Pitbulls are different, she stated that the medical studies clearly indicated that half of the damaging injuries in children were caused by the Pitbull dog.